General Distributions of Number Representation Elements: Introduction

 \section{Introduction}

-Real numbers can be represented using positional numeral systems, but also using continued fraction expansions.
+Benford's law for the distribution of the most significant digits~\cite{benford1938} has found practical use in numerous statistical applications related to fraud detection, data quality analysis and consistency, generation of synthetic data, floating point operations error analysis, etc, in areas such as accountancy, economics, signal processing, computer science, and beyond~\cite{miller15:_benfords_law}.
+However, Benford's law is known not to apply to many datasets, and therefore it would be desirable to have completely general models of the distribution of significant digits to avail of more powerful models in practical applications.
+Furthermore, the positional numeral systems that lead to most significant digits models have a little explored alternative: real numbers can also be represented using continued fraction expansions, and so leading continued fraction coefficients can play a role analogous to that of significant digits.

 Our main goal in this paper is to provide a general treatment of the related problems of modelling probabilistically the most significant digits and the leading continued fraction coefficients of outcomes of an arbitrary continuous random variable, and to evince the parallelisms between the two problems.
 Ever since the observations made by Newcomb~\cite{newcomb81:_note} and Benford~\cite{benford1938}, studies of the distribution of most significant digits have largely focused on Benford variables ---for an overview, see the introduction by Berger and Hill~\cite{berger11:_basic_th_benford} and the book by Miller~\cite{miller15:_benfords_law}.
 Some generalisations have been pursued by Pietronero et al.~\cite{pietronero01:_explaining} and by Barabesi and Pratelli~\cite{barabesi20:_generalized}, among others, but a truly general approach to modelling significant digits has never been presented.
 A lot less attention has been devoted to modelling continued fraction (CF) coefficients.
 Except for the well-known Gauss-Kuz'min asymptotic law~\cite{khinchin61:continued} and an approximation due to Blachman~\cite{blachman84}, most of the work in this area has been pioneered by Miller and Takloo-Bighash~\cite{miller06:_invitation}.
 In any case, all existing finite results for CF coefficients models are solely for the particular case in which the fractional part of the data represented by means of continued fractions is uniformly distributed.
 No general approach has been investigated in this problem either.